 In most circumstances, the patient will meet their anesthesiologist prior to surgery.

-“When patients come to the hospital for their surgery, they will meet an anesthesiologist who will discuss the type of anesthesia they will need for their surgery,” says Dr. Meisinger.
+“When patients come to the hospital for their surgery, they will meet an anesthesiologist who will discuss the type of anesthesia they will need for their surgery,” Dr. Meisinger says.

 2. Most patients receive general anesthesia

-General anesthesia is obtained through the use of multiple medications.
-These medications are initially administered through an IV and are then transitioned to inhaled anesthetics once the patient is asleep.
+Multiple medications are used to obtain general anesthesia.
+These medications are initially administered through an IV and then transitioned to inhaled anesthetics once the patient is asleep.

 These medications include: